 MASKS REQUIRED INDOORS AT ALL TIMES

-- During the current surge, upgrade to a non-cloth, N95, KN95, KF94 or surgical mask rather than a cloth mask alone.
+- Upgrade to a N95, KN95, KF94 or surgical mask rather than a cloth mask alone.

 - Completely covers your nose and mouth